univention/ox-connector/docs/troubleshooting.rst

 queue.
 For more information, see :ref:`trouble-queue`.

-You can use the script `get_current_error.py` to automate the health check on your prefered monitoring system.
+You can use the script `get_current_error.py` to automate the health check on your preferred monitoring system.

 .. code-block:: console